themagicalmammal/howtolinux/docs/guide/installation.md

 ## Partitions to Create
 - 500 MB for Efi boot (Enough even for multi-boot)
-- Recovery (Very Useful, only Pop Os for Ubuntu you need to manually backup)
+- Recovery (Very Useful, for specific distributions only)
 - Swap partition (First, read [What about Swap?](#what-about-swap))
 - (Before selecting read about Btrfs & Zfs) Remaining for Ext4/Btrfs/Zfs System